wintere/CommunityHistoriesWorkshopDB/open_refine_access.md

 - all_data_main: everything, the admissions ledger joined with the general casebook. **WARNING: This is quite large and will load slowly**
 - all_data_main_simple: *all_data_main* with transcription related fields removed.

 For example, a query that selects all rows and columns from the simplified admissions ledger would look as follows.
+With this query type, you can arbitrarily plug in a table name or view with a *;* to examine all the data in that table.
 ```
 SELECT* FROM admission_simple;
 ```